yejinaCodes/WMS-project/README.md

 # Introduction

+Warehouse management system manages the entire process within the Supply Chain Management System that are related to warehousing.
+WMS enhances efficiency in logistics management.

+## Objective

 The objective of this project is to understand warehouse management system and develop core operations of wms.
 The key operations are as follows: